Nicholas Weising

 Program Associate

-Nicholas Weising is a Program Assistant at the Center for Maritime Strategy.
+Nicholas Weising is a Program Associate at the Center for Maritime Strategy.
 In this role, he provides broad support to advancing research and programming efforts, as well as implementing the Center’s vision and operations.

 His primary research interests include geopolitics, industrial policy, maritime security, and national security law.